Kalle-Muenster/AudioEngine/README.md

 # AudioEngine
-synthetizing audio data by parsing tone scripts  - independently from data types and channel constellations
+synthetizing audio data by parsing tone scripts  - independendantly from data types and channel constellations